2018–2019 Ingushetia protests: Protests

-In response to complaints from residents of the Republic of Ingushetia, Roskomnadzor reported that operators of the "Big Three" disabled mobile Internet in Ingushetia for the period from October 4 to 17, 2018 due to "a reasoned decision of law enforcement agencies".
-On November 17, the Government of the Republic of Ingushetia agreed to hold a rally against the Agreement on the Establishment of the Administrative Boundary between Ingushetia and the Chechen Republic on November 27, 2018 in the city of Nazran.
+In response to complaints from residents of the Republic of Ingushetia, Roskomnadzor reported that operators of the "Big Three" disabled mobile Internet in Ingushetia for the period from 4 to 17 October 2018 due to "a reasoned decision of law enforcement agencies".
+On November 17, the Government of the Republic of Ingushetia agreed to hold a rally against the Agreement on the Establishment of the Administrative Boundary between Ingushetia and the Chechen Republic on 27 November 2018 in the city of Nazran.
 The holding of the action was agreed upon subject to the requirements of federal and republican legislation on meetings, rallies, demonstrations, processions.

-On December 6, at 10:00 am, a session of the Constitutional Court of the Russian Federation was held to announce the Court's Resolution on the constitutionality of the Agreement on the Establishment of the Administrative Boundary between Ingushetia and the Chechen Republic.
+On 6 December at 10:00 am, a session of the Constitutional Court of the Russian Federation was held to announce the Court's Resolution on the constitutionality of the Agreement on the Establishment of the Administrative Boundary between Ingushetia and the Chechen Republic.
 A live broadcast from the courtroom was again organized on the official website of the Constitutional Court of the Russian Federation and on its official YouTube channel.
 Yunus-Bek Yevkurov, commenting on the decision of the Constitutional Court, said that the issue of establishing the border between Ingushetia and Chechnya had been finished, while Ramzan Kadyrov expressed the opinion that the Ingush and Chechen peoples, despite everything, will remain fraternal.

-On March 26, 2019, the protests continued - in Magas, an agreed rally was held in front of the building of the state television and radio company Ingushetia, which, according to various estimates, gathered from 2 to 30 thousand people.
+On 26 March 2019, the protests continued - in Magas, an agreed rally was held in front of the building of the state television and radio company Ingushetia, which, according to various estimates, gathered from 2 to 30 thousand people.
 According to eyewitnesses, the square was surrounded by the police, and mobile internet was turned off in the area where the rally was held.
 Single pickets were held in Moscow.
 Despite the fact that the rally was approved by the authorities only on March 26, the protesters refused to disperse and remained in the square overnight.
-On March 27, the rally in Magas was again declared indefinite.
-On the morning of March 27, Rosgvardia officers began dispersing the protest action, protesters threw stones and chairs at the security forces, and clashes occurred.
+On 27 March the rally in Magas was again declared indefinite.
+On the morning of 27 March Rosgvardia officers began dispersing the protest action, protesters threw stones and chairs at the security forces, and clashes occurred.
 After that, the authorities made concessions and allowed the protesters to hold a new rally in five days, people began to disperse.
 The protesters later entered the Caucasus federal highway, blocking it.

-On April 23, at the Mineralnye Vody airport (Stavropol Territory), the applicant for a new rally in Ingushetia, activist Khasan Katsiyev, was detained, and in Magas, activist Akhmed Nalgiev.
+On 23 April at the Mineralnye Vody Airport (Stavropol Krai), the applicant for a new rally in Ingushetia, activist Khasan Katsiyev, was detained, and in Magas, activist Akhmed Nalgiev.
 The Nalchik City Court of Kabardino-Balkaria arrested Khasan Katsiev and Akhmed Nalgiyev, suspects under part 2 of Article 318 of the Criminal Code (use of violence against government officials) for two months.